My research interests lie broadly in spatial statistics for

 I received my Ph.D. in Statistics from the

 University of Washington

 in 2010.
 I spent the next two years as a Postdoctoral Researcher at the

 Institute for Mathematics Applied to Geosciences (IMAGe)

 In 2016 I was a visiting professor (the Lebesgue chair) at the University of Rennes 1,

 I also received the American Statistical Association's Section on Statistics and

-- Spatial statistics (especially large datasets and multivariate processes)
+Spatial statistics and geostatistics (especially large datasets and multivariate processes)